1 Missed Call

 The Call.

-For just £1, you can answer a call and instantly add your name to our live feed.
 Leave a message of hope, show your support, or answer on behalf of someone who matters to you.
+One pound.
+One name.
+One call answered.

 Answer a call for £1

-Live Feed
+Live

 “In memory of John.
 You are not alone.”

-1h ago
+Anonymous1h ago

 “This needs to be seen.”